piyushtada/destreamer-unipi/README.md

 # Saves Microsoft Stream videos for offline enjoyment

 # WAIT!
 Is an University of Pisa Fork!
-We made this fork to allow people studying at the university of Pisa to download files without having to re-enter your credentials every time.
+We made this fork to allow people studying at the university of Pisa to download files and permit students to enter their private university profile directly, without inserting their personal data every time.
 Unlike the main program, the access credentials to the unipi portal must be saved in the program root in a "credentials.txt" file following this format (1 string per line):
 ```
 yourUserWithout@studenti.unipi.it
 yourMagicPassword